stiatragul/maba.org.au/content/alre/grants/index.md

 A call for applications will be made by the Endowment in January each year and will outline the amount of funding available and the areas that will be considered for support.
 The deadline for receipt of applications will be 1 March.
 A decision on which applications to recommend to the trustee to fund from the Endowment will be made by the Scientific Advisory Committee and the trustee will advise successful applicants by 31 May.
 Researchers must provide the Scientific Advisory Committee with a report showing previously funded research has been completed before becoming eligible for potential new funding.
 Grant application forms see under Grants.

 ### Grant Project Eligibility
-The endowment supports endeavors in the following areas of interest:
+The endowment supports endeavors in the following areas of interest on Australian lepidoptera:

 * Support for visitors or students to curate parts of the ANIC Lepidoptera collection